-- Economic hardships in the area: 60% of the students are identified as low income. - Increased issues with student mobility (above 10% for the past three years). - Student enrollment at the Middle school has decreased since the 2008-2009 school year. - Inadequate time and trained personnel for small group instruction of social skills. - Too few associates for special education students participating in general education classes (push-in). - Implementation of Common Core has created gaps in academic progress and assessment. - Identifying curriculum and technological changes for PARCC. - Ongoing development of student growth model for teacher evaluation. - professional development opportunities to earn CEUs is limited. - Need for additional staff (math/reading labs, Title I, behavioral specialist). - Need 2 more full-time teachers.
+- Economic hardships in the area: 61% of the students are identified as low income. - Increased issues with student mobility (above 10% for the past four years including 14% in 2017-18). - Student enrollment at the Middle school has decreased since the 2008-2009 school year. - Inadequate time and trained personnel for small group instruction of social skills. - Too few associates for special education students participating in general education classes (push-in) with 21% of the student population currently receiving IDEA services. - Implementation of Common Core has created gaps in academic progress and assessment. - Identifying curriculum and technological changes for IAR. - Ongoing development of student growth model for teacher evaluation. - professional development opportunities to earn CEUs is limited. - Need for additional staff (math/reading labs, behavioral specialist). - Need 2 more full-time teachers.